-We accept domestic pets, such as cats, dogs and birds.
-Other animals, such as polecats, ferrets, meerkats, fennec foxes, lorises, hedgehogs, rabbits, marmosets, etc. will be accepted for carriage if they are indoor pets.
+PJSC "Aeroflot" accepts domestic and tamed pets such as cats, dogs and birds for carriage, as well as service dogs of the Federal Executive Authority Canine Service as a special type of non-standard baggage.
+Such transportation is charged at a special baggage rate.
+Other animals such as polecats, ferrets, meerkats, fennec foxes, lorises, pygmy hedgehogs, mini-lop rabbits, marmosets etc. will only be accepted for carriage if they are tamed.

-The following animals will not be accepted as a baggage (in passenger cabin or baggage compartment):
+The following animals will not be accepted for carriage as a non-standard baggage:

 - rodents (guinea pigs, rats, chinchillas, chipmunks, squirrels, gerbils, dormice, marmots, ground squirrels, jerboas, etc.);